monknomo/personal_website/content/pages/SoftwareLeadershipValues.md

 The key to building an organization that effectively uses programming is to ensure programmers do not lock this knowledge up in their skulls.
 They _need_ to share, and not only that, developers typically _like_ to share.

+I've been fortunate on my development path; the organizations I've worked for are very supportive of training and resources for learning and growth.
+When I started at NOAA, developers could go to two out of town conferences/year with the condition that they presented what they learned when they got back.
+We've since expanded to a standing hour slot on Thursdays for demoing tech-things that we've learned.
+Our goal is to make sharing learning so normal that it is boring.

 We should maximize team happiness, but not spend a lot of time min-maxing
 ---------------------------------------------------------------------------

 Decision points where two options are roughly equal should go to the option that increases team happiness.
 It is more important that a decision is made, however, than the absolute 'best' decision is made.
-Teams and their morale suffer when
+Teams and their morale suffer when too much time is spent dithering over options.

+Part of leadership is noticing when a team can't make up its own mind and deciding for them.
+It may be that the decision is not an imperial, "Thou shalt do option A and only option A", but a diplomatic, "We've carefully evaluated options A and B.  They are both strong contenders, but based on blah, we are going to use option A for the time being".
+Teams are happier when they feel like they have clear direction and guidance.

+I've worked much of my career in positions that are in between supervisors.
+My supervisors have quit, transferred, been promoted and died.
+Whatever the reason, acting supervisors aren't typically able to fill the role of a full time permanent supervisor because they know they'll be returning to their old relationship to the team in a short while.
+The upshot is that I've spent a lot of time engaging in collaborative decision making with team members.

+We have a solid team, and usually we can come to a consensus decision, or at least a consensus decision process without any trouble.
+The times when we have had a unresolvable disagreement have been amicable, but without a designated leader to break the tie they bog us down.
+A leader who can move the team past these knots of disagreement is valuable.

 We should use the best tool for each job